Acute and Chronic Care Management

 Can asthma resolve over time?

-Symptoms may improve but long-term management is common.
+Symptoms may improve but long-term management continues.

 Management Approach